 Study drugs or smart drugs are prescription stimulants such as Ritalin and Adderall that are generally used to treat Attention Deficit Hyperactivity Disorder (ADHD), but can be used recreationally to increase concentration and boost energy.
 In 2018, around 40 percent of students in grade 12 thought trying Adderall occasionally posed a great risk for harm, while 4.6 percent had taken Adderall within the last year.
 While rates of annual Adderall use among adolescents have remained relatively stable over the past few years, rates of Ritalin use have decreased from 4.2 percent in 2001 to less than 1 percent in 2018.

-Despite decreases in general drug use among adolescents, the number of drug overdose deaths among those aged 15 to 24 years has grown over the last decade with 5,376 such deaths in 2016.
+Despite decreases in general drug use among adolescents, the number of drug overdose deaths among those aged 15 to 24 years has grown over the last decade with 5,455 such deaths in 2017.
 Heroin and prescription opioids are the drugs most commonly involved in overdose deaths.
-In 2015, there were almost 73,000 substance abuse treatment clients under the age of 18 in the U.S. and approximately 27 percent of substance abuse treatment facilities offered specifically tailored programs for adolescents.
+In 2017, there were around 62,862 substance abuse treatment clients under the age of 18 in the U.S. and approximately 26 percent of substance abuse treatment facilities offered specifically tailored programs for adolescents.